1975 AFC Women's Championship

-The 1975 AFC Women's Championship, officially known as the Asian Cup Ladies Football Tournament is the first edition of the AFC Women's Championship.
+The 1975 AFC Women's Championship, officially known as the Asian Cup Ladies Football Tournament was the first edition of the AFC Women's Championship.
 It was held from 25 August to 3 September 1975 in Hong Kong.
 Participating members were New Zealand, Thailand, Australia, (Note: An Australian representative side (largely from the St. George club and the New South Wales state team) participated and had been labelled as "Australia" by the organisers.

 These games were not recognised as official Australian A-internationals, but the players achievements were recognised as such in 2023.)
 Hong Kong, Singapore, Malaysia.
 The tournament was won by New Zealand in the final against Thailand.

 Venue

 All matches were held at the Government Stadium in Hong Kong.